 The Company determines if a contract contains a lease at inception.
-Our material operating lease consist of a single office space.
-Our office lease has remaining terms of 2.25 years and does not include options to extend the lease for additional periods.
+Our office lease has a remaining term of 1.5 years and does not include options to extend the lease for additional periods.

 Operating lease assets and liabilities are recognized at the lease commencement date.
 Operating lease liabilities represent the present value of lease payments not yet paid.
-Operating lease assets represent our right to use an underlying asset and are based upon the operating lease liabilities adjusted for prepayments or accrued lease payments, initial direct costs, lease incentives, and impairment of operating lease assets.
+Operating lease assets represent our right to use an underlying asset and are based upon the operating lease liabilities as adjusted for prepayments or accrued lease payments, initial direct costs, lease incentives, and impairment of operating lease assets.
 To determine the present value of lease payments not yet paid, we estimate incremental secured borrowing rates corresponding to the maturities of the leases.
-As we have no outstanding debt nor committed credit facilities, secured or otherwise, we estimate this rate based on prevailing financial market conditions, comparable company and credit analysis, and management judgment.
+As we have no outstanding debt nor committed credit facilities, secured or otherwise, we estimate this rate based on prevailing financial market conditions, comparable company and credit analysis, and management's judgment.

-Our leases typically contain rent escalations over the lease term.
+Our lease contains rent escalations over the lease term.
 We recognize expense for these leases on a straight-line basis over the lease term.
 Additionally, tenant incentives used to fund leasehold improvements are recognized when earned and reduce our right-of-use asset related to the lease.
 These are amortized through the right-of-use asset as reductions of expense over the lease term.
 Our lease agreement does not contain any material residual value guarantees or material restrictive covenants.
-The Company has no lease agreements with lease and non-lease components.